ScottLinnn/Papers-System/README.md

 I think this is essentially a "unifying" problem.
 We have different, specialized ways to handle different formats of data due to some reasons, it's sort of determined that we need to unify their accesses/processing one day.

+## Afroozeh23

+An overview of the main idea

+The paper tries to design a new data format for 1024-bits SIMD to exploit parallelism.
+The new format aims to resolve the incompatibility between common OLAP optimizations (bit-packing, RLE, dictionary encoding, etc) through, essentially, doing math.
+It also has the ambition of minimizing tech debt by keeping code portable and providing “unified transposed layout”.

+Key findings / takeaways from the paper

+1. Existing DBMSs are not exploiting parallelism, a lot of space to do better.
+2. And we cannot simply "catch up" hardware changes, instead we need to work "prematurely" for the future.

+In fact I'm not very familar with SIMD so it's hard for me to fully understand.
+I'm moved by their efforts on exploiting parallelism and working at such a low level, but my estimate is, at the end of the day, hardware will just be strong enough to cover our needs and we don't need _exploit_ parallelism.
+The era that data access demands growing faster than hardware evolution has passed, we will have decreasing demands on performance optimization.